 Drug delivery could be defined broadly as physical dosage form, molecular design or other physical approaches build on the fundamentals of metabolism, pharmacokinetic-pharmacodynamic interactions.
 Novel drug delivery platforms and strategies continue to be developed as an essential part of a global effort to improve safety and efficacy of new or existing drugs and improving efficacy of drugs exhibiting narrow therapeutic index.
 A number of drug delivery and formulation technologies are now a part of the life-cycle extension for existing drugs to improve safety, efficacy or patient compliance.
 Some estimates drug delivery market in the US to be 57-82 billion dollars with 6-9% annual growth rate.
 Therefore, drug delivery continues to play a central role in preclinical and clinical drug development.
 However, only a limited number of these platforms or technologies advance to clinical evaluation.
 Therefore, a systematic review of drug delivery technologies currently in development could provide an important insight on the progress and the emerging trend in translation of drug delivery concepts into pharmaceutical products.

-Based on this global resource, we developed this web-based resource to provide the readers with an update on emerging trends to accompany expert commentaries with respect to the translational prospects of drug delivery research and the related technological advancements in the Journal of Pharmaceutical Sciences.
-We hope that the interactive-access to the clinical information and understanding the translation trends will allow scientists in the pharmaceutical science community to stay up-to-date on the state-of-the-art drug delivery technologies and innovative formulation strategies for developing safe and effective treatments for a wide range of diseases.
+Based on this global resource, the Journal of Pharmaceutical Sciences developed the web-based tool to provide the readers with an update on emerging trends to accompany expert commentaries with respect to the translational prospects of drug delivery research and the related technological advancements in Pharmaceutical Sciences.
+The interactive-access to the clinical information and understanding the translation trends provided through this user interface will allow scientists in the pharmaceutical science community to stay up-to-date on the state-of-the-art drug delivery technologies and formulating innovative strategies for developing safe and effective treatments for a wide range of diseases.